pousse-cafe/pousse-cafe.github.io/documentation.md

 `@from_external` tag implies the creation of a virtual node from which handled Domain Event is coming.
 This allows to describe situations where the consumed message is coming from a non-Domain component or another Bounded Context.

-`@to_external` tag implies the creation of a virtual node to which produced Domain Events are going.
-This allows to describe situations where the produced messages are going to a non-Domain component or another Bounded Context.

 Example of a step part of Domain Process `DomainProcessName` (i.e. defined by a method of class `DomainProcessName`) consuming `Event1` and producing Domain Events `Event2` and `Event3`: